rust-lang/rustc-dev-guide/src/backend/libs-and-metadata.md

   regular linking.
 There is a separate `.o` file for each [codegen unit].
-The codegen step can be skipped with the [`-C linker-plugin-lto`][linker-plugin-lto] CLI option, which means each `.o` file will only contain LLVM bitcode, which can be used when using LTO.
+The codegen step can be skipped with the [`-C linker-plugin-lto`][linker-plugin-lto] CLI option, which means each `.o` file will only contain LLVM bitcode.
 * [LLVM bitcode], which is a binary representation of LLVM's intermediate representation, which is embedded as a section in the `.o` files.
 This can be used for [Link Time Optimization] (LTO).
 This can be removed with the